PPLLaVA: Varied Video Sequence Understanding With Prompt Guidance: Approach

 \subsection{Training}

-\textbf{Interleave Instruction Tuning.} PPLLaVA enables plug-and-play transfer of image-domain LLMs to the video domain.
-As a result, initialized from well-pretrained image LLM, we can bypass expensive contrastive or alignment pretraining and proceed directly to instruction tuning.
+PPLLaVA enables plug-and-play transfer of either image-domain LLMs or image-video unified MLLMs.
+As a result, initialized from well-pretrained MLLMs, we can bypass expensive contrastive or alignment pretraining and proceed directly to instruction tuning.
 In this stage, we fully fine-tune the LLM, the projection MLP, and the CLIP text encoder.
 Our instruction datasets include multi-turn and single-turn conversations presented in a conversational format, along with various forms of visual input such as images, videos, and multiple images.
 For different types of data, we employed an interleaving training approach.
 Rather than using batches composed of a single data type, we mixed various data types within the same batch.
-Numerous studies \citep{li2024llava, laurenccon2024obelics, xue2024xgen} have demonstrated that this method is the most natural approach for handling multimodal data.
-Additionally, this training method enables the model to simultaneously process both long videos with many frames and single-frame images, greatly enhancing its adaptability to visual sequences of varying lengths.
+This training method enables the model to simultaneously process both long videos with many frames and single-frame images, greatly enhancing its adaptability to visual sequences of varying lengths.

-\textbf{Direct Preference Optimization.
-(DPO)} Video, especially long video-based dialogue, is more prone to hallucinations compared to images.
-As a result, Reinforcement Learning from Human Feedback (RLHF) \citep{zhang2024direct, ahn2024tuning} has proven particularly effective for video.
-Therefore, we also implemented this method based on our model.
-Following LLaVA-Hound \citep{zhang2024direct}.
-We used detailed video captions as proxies for video content and performed DPO with feedback from the language model serving as a reward.
-In this stage, all parameters except the LLM were frozen, and only video data was used.
-This additional phase significantly reduced the occurrence of hallucinations during video-based dialogue.